 OpenNN has been written in ANSI C++.
-This means that the library can be built on any system with little effort.
+As a consequence, you can build the library on any system with little effort.
 OpenNN includes project files for Qt Creator.
 If you want to work with another compiler, you need to create a project for it.
 In this tutorial, you'll learn how to do that.

-In order to use OpenNN with Visual Studio a solution for it must be created.
-This is easily done using Cmake.
+To use OpenNN with Visual Studio, you must create a solution for it.
+This is quickly done using Cmake.
 First of all, you can download OpenNN from GitHub or Sourceforge.
-Then, open a terminal, go to your OpenNN folder and run the following command.
+Then, open a terminal, go to your OpenNN folder, and run the following command.

 The necessary files for a Visual Studio solution will be created in the directory.

 Please mind the following dependencies: